pivey/ReactJS_photoviewer/README.md

-## User album + photo viewer application
+## React photo viewer

-A codetest for the bontouch group
+A codetest for the bontouch group. user profiles can be viewed, along with their photo albums and the photos contained within those albums.

 ReactJS
 Styled-components